KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 ```
     <bundle>/Contents/Resources/vulkan/implicit_layer.d
+    /Users/Me/.config/vulkan/implicit_layer.d
+    /etc/xdg/vulkan/implicit_layer.d
+    /usr/local/etc/vulkan/implicit_layer.d
     /etc/vulkan/implicit_layer.d
+    /Users/Me/.local/share/vulkan/implicit_layer.d
     /usr/local/share/vulkan/implicit_layer.d
     /usr/share/vulkan/implicit_layer.d
-    $HOME/.local/share/vulkan/implicit_layer.d
 ```

-<b>IMPORTANT NOTE!</b> Any path using $HOME is ignored for all suid programs for
-security reasons.
+<b>IMPORTANT NOTE!</b> For security reasons, if the program using Vulkan
+is setuid, then all paths involving `$HOME` are ignored, and all other environment variables are treated as though they were unset.

 As on Windows, if VK\_LAYER\_PATH is defined, then the loader will instead look at the paths defined by that variable instead of using